Densi27/hello-world/README.md

 # helloJava

-This will be my growing helloJava project for trying out cool Java staff
+This will be my growing helloJava project for trying out cool Java stuff